dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Import the data into BigQuery for better performance.
 - [x] Request more slots for greater capacity to improve performance.
+> **Incorrect:** This is incorrect because a slot is a measure of processing power, and the bottleneck is in the data access, not the data processing.
 - [ ] Divide the data into partitions based on date.
 - [ ] Time to move to Cloud Bigtable; it is faster in all cases.